WOMEN’S – Billabong, Hurley, O’Neill, Patagonia, Rip Curl, Quiksilver, Xcel

 - Surfing Wetsuits – Flexible, comfortable and warm

 - Snorkeling Wetsuits – Just a basic layer

 Difference between the cheap and a right brand wetsuit

-Beginner surfers might not be as experienced on picking the right technical gear and tend to choose the wetsuit by the price tag only.
+Beginner surfers might not be as experienced in picking the right technical gear and tend to choose the wetsuit by the price tag only.
 In reality, cheap wetsuits are cheap.
-A technical surfing gear, that’s the number one garment around your body that’s help you stay in the water for a long time comfortably.
+A technical surfing gear, that’s the number one garment around your body that helps you stay in the water for a long time comfortably.
 Make sure to get an adequately branded wetsuit – if you want to maximize your time in the surf.
 Especially in climates, where you´ll need a thicker wetsuit than 2mm.